 The District's construction in progress is related to the wastewater treatment plant and lift system projects.
-The total project cost is approximately \$11.4 million and total cost incurred to date is \$888,416.
-The District will issue a \$6,780,000 revenue bonds to finance the projects and the remaining project costs is funded by the prepayments and assessments collected from property owners.
+The total project cost is approximately \$11.4 million and total cost incurred to date is \$3,429,778.
+The District issued \$6,780,000 in revenue bonds to finance the projects and the remaining project costs are funded by the prepayments and assessments collected from property owners.